TacBuild/dapps/scripts/UniswapV2/README.md

 To directly demonstrate the functionality described above, you can add or remove liquidity to pairs of pre-deployed tokens TKA, TKB, etc., or perform their swap with a specified input or output, as described below.
 You can also add new tokens manually and perform all the described operations with them.

 All operations can be monitored in the block explorer (see links above).

+**!** Before running the examples please ensure you have .env file in the project root as described above.

 ### Adding Liquidity